Virgona/Project-1/README.md

 No installation is required.
 The code is currently deployed in github pages!
 The end result can be appreciated by just accessing the page. (click below!)

+## Usage

+1. User loads webpage
+2. User clicks the genre selection button and picks a genre from the menu
+3. User decides a genre and is met with 20 films relevent to their selection to chose from
+4. User clicks the poster image and can watch a trailer for that specific film
+5. User decides to watch the movie!

 [Whats on](https://virgona.github.io/Whats-on/)

 ## Credits